 further developments in the weeks and months ahead – we’ll be sure to keep you

-For more information on optimising your Google My Business
+For more information on optimising your Google Business Profile

 account, you can take a look at our other posts:

-If you need more advice on how to deal with any changes to Google My Business, you can speak to our local SEO experts by calling 02392 830 281 and you can always reach out to us on social media with any questions.
+If you need more advice on how to deal with any changes to Google Business Profile, you can speak to our local SEO experts by calling 02392 830 281 and you can always reach out to us on social media with any questions.

 Dave joined Vertical Leap in 2010 as an SEO specialist.
 Prior to joining us he worked with international companies delivering successful search marketing campaigns, and had a 49% share in a web design company of which he was responsible for delivery.
 Having introduced SEO as a service to the company, he decided to specialise in SEO and sold the company in 2010 alongside the Managing Director.